umbrellio/rabbit_messaging/README.md

     Rabbit.config.handler_resolver_callable = -> (group_id, event) { "recivers/#{group_id}/#{event}".camelize.constantize }
     ```

-  They use powerful `Tainbox` api to handle message data.
-Project_id also passed to them.

   If you wish so, you can override `initialize(message)`, where message is an object
   with simple api (@see lib/rabbit/receiving/message.rb)